baraksu/OperationOnNumbers/README.md

 * `remainder` - this is the variable that stores the remainder of the average of all the numbers in the array.
 * `msg3` - this is the variable that stores the entire menu of the program.
 ## Possible future features
-i would like to add new operations to the program in the future, like a procedure that will print the array, or
+I would like to add new operations to the program in the future, like a procedure that will print the array, or maybe a procedure that will\
+make you guess what number from the arrayit chooses based on the first digit of the number.

 ## Personal experience
-It was very challenging to work on this project, if I thought I knew assembly before this project then I didn't it was really tough handling all the problems with assembly and my best advice is to not touch assembly, because it is very hard but if you do learn assembly and do a big project then it is very rewarding.
+It was very challenging to work on this project, if I thought I knew assembly before this project then I didn't it was really tough handling all the problems with assembly and my best advice is to not touch assembly because it is very hard but if you do learn assembly and do a big project then it is very rewarding.
 Doing this project got me to know how the computer works and how just a tiny imperfection can make everything collapse.
-Before doing this project i hated assembley, and now i only dislike it.
+Before doing this project I hated assembly, and now I only dislike it.